What are GMOs?

 In the U.S., GMOs are in as much as 80% of conventional processed food.

 What are the impacts of GMOs on the environment?

 Over 80% of all GMOs grown worldwide are engineered for herbicide tolerance.
 As a result, use of toxic herbicides like Roundup has increased 15 times since GMOs were introduced.
 GMO crops are also responsible for the emergence of “super weeds” and “super bugs:’ which can only be killed with ever more toxic poisons like 2,4-D (a major ingredient in Agent Orange).
 GMOs are a direct extension of chemical agriculture, and are developed and sold by the world’s biggest chemical companies.
 The long-term impacts of GMOs are unknown, and once released into the environment these novel organisms cannot be recalled.

 Because GMOs are novel life forms, biotechnology companies have been able to obtain patents with which to restrict their use.
 As a result, the companies that make GMOs now have the power to sue farmers whose fields are contaminated with GMOs, even when it is the result of inevitable drift from neighboring fields.
 GMOs therefore pose a serious threat to farmer sovereignty and to the national food security of any country where they are grown, including the United States.

 More GMO Facts

-Click here to download “GMO Myths and Truths” – An evidence-based examination of the claims made for the safety and efficacy of genetically modified crops.
-This 2012 document is prepared by the preeminent researchers and scientists: Michael Antoniou, Claire Robinson, and John Fagan.
+Click here to view or download “GMO Myths and Truths” — an evidence-based examination of the claims made for the safety and efficacy of genetically modified crops.
+This 2nd edition 2014 document is prepared by the preeminent researchers and scientists John Fagan, PhD, Michael Antoniou, PhD and Claire Robinson, MPhil.

 10 minute mini-documentary about GMOs: Genetic Roulette.